EgorAndreevich17/LearnPyGame/readme.txt

+#LEARN PYGAME and GITHUB

-This is a project learn PyGame
+This is a project to learn Pygame, Object Oriented Programming, Git and Github